peardox/artogo/README.md

 ##### Training Data (optional)

-Training data may be obtained however you like but I have prepared a specially packaged variant of Coco2017 that you can download from https://peardox.com/downloads/train.tar.gz (4.7Gb - jpegs don't compress so extracted it becomes the same size roughly)
+Training data may be obtained however you like but I have prepared a specially packaged variants of Coco 2017 and UnSplash Lite that you can download from the following URLs https://peardox.com/data/train-coco-2017-256.zip (1.5 GB - 117,838 images at 512x512) https://peardox.com/data/train-coco-2017-512.zip (2.2 GB - 49,951 images at 512x512) https://peardox.com/data/train-unsplash-lite-256.zip (291 MB - 24,989 images at 256x256) https://peardox.com/data/train-unsplash-lite-512.zip (960 MB - 24,989 images at 512x512)

-The file layout of this download is as follows
+The file layout of this download is as follows (train-coco-1027-512 for example)

-train
+datasets

-\+ coco100
+\+ train

-\+ coco2017
+   + coco2017

      + 512